kpassapk/blog/content/posts/recce.md

 developing a new API, it will take us so long to write test code that we may sacrifice overall veocity.

-We would normally swtich to Postman or a similar tool to use the API and look at API.
+We would normally swtich to Postman or a similar tool to use the API and save a few responses for later.
 We have to switch to the program and switch context to understanding what is being sent out; then switch back to the IDE.
 This context switch is expensive, compared with the usual debugging cycle.
 Postman does have automation, but it's in Javascript.
 We already have a very full-featured langauge in Go.

 Using any external tool to exercise our API endpoints will leave almost no paper trail behind.
 We will end up with separate program code and Postman collections